mariasalcedo/masagu.dev/content/blog/kcna-tooling.md

 ### Specifications
 The OCI currently contains three specifications:
-- **Image**: image index layers, configuration files, file systems, etc.
+- **[Image Spec](https://github.com/opencontainers/image-spec)**: image index layers, configuration files, file systems, etc.
-- **Runtime**: governs initialization and execution
+- **[Runtime Spec](https://github.com/opencontainers/runtime-spec)**: governs initialization and execution
-- **Distribution**: actions on construction of registries (push, pull, list, tags, delete), outlines how to run a “filesystem bundle” that is unpacked on disk
+- **[Distribution Spec](https://github.com/opencontainers/distribution-spec)**: actions on construction of registries (push, pull, list, tags, delete), outlines how to run a “filesystem bundle” that is unpacked on disk

 At a high-level an OCI implementation would:
 1. download an OCI Image,